LilyTronics/lily_data_logger_software/readme.md

 ## Releases

-We are excited to announce that we are in a state hat we have the first release candidate V1.0.RC1.
+We are excited to announce that we have released the first official release V1.0.
-We are still working on finalizing the manual and doing some final testing.

-The manual can be found here: https://lily-data-logger-studio-ce.readthedocs.io
+Download the packages at: https://www.lilytronics.nl/lily-data-logger-studio The manual can be found here: https://lily-data-logger-studio-ce.readthedocs.io

 ## Features